Valeria Lynch: 1990s

-In January 1999 she debuted as an actress in the telenovela "Salvajes" TV channel Azul Argentina, the strip was part of the tropical music genre, from here would follow the single "Llamas en el corazon"performed by Valeria and after Isabel Pantoja the Spanish version recorded in Flemish.
+In January 1999, Lynch debuted as an actress in the telenovela "Salvajes" TV channel Azul Argentina, the strip was part of the tropical music genre, from here would follow the single "Llamas en el corazon"performed by Valeria and after Isabel Pantoja the Spanish version recorded in Flemish.
 While at night, she starred with Patricia Sosa the musical "Las Hermanas de Carusso"in the Liceo Theatre, also dabbling in classical music, but the public response was not expected, and the season aired only a few weeks.

 2000s

-In 2000, no longer contracted with multinational record labels, she released her first independent production of the hand of Editorial Atlantida de Buenos Aires, the album algo natural achieved platinum status for 60000 copies sold.
+In 2000, no longer contracted with multinational record labels, Lynch released her first independent production of the hand of Editorial Atlantida de Buenos Aires, the album algo natural achieved platinum status for 60000 copies sold.
 The particularity of this cd is that it was sold in newsstands and magazine, it was distributed abroad by regional labels.
 The song "Quisiera ser tu luz", Spanish version of the song "Living From Day To Day / Ani Chaya Li Mi'Yom Le'Yom" the Israeli singer Rita Kleinstein, became a radio hit, and the version of Valeria Years later, he began to sound on the radio from Jerusalem by the spread achieved by YouTube.
 In July of that same year she starred in a children's show season of "Lucia, la maga"at the Teatro Nacional.

-During the summer of 2002 she was invited to the prestigious Festival de Viña del Mar in Chile, establishing herself as a composer to win with her song "Soy tu angel"as performed by Oscar Patiño in international competition.
+During summer 2002, Lynch was invited to the prestigious Festival de Viña del Mar in Chile, establishing herself as a composer to win with her song "Soy tu angel"as performed by Oscar Patiño in international competition.
 That same year she presented with overwhelming success in 3 functions completely sold-out in the Opera Theatre of Buenos Aires.

-In 2003, she performed with actresses Alicia Mazzer and Emilia Bruzzo in the play "Monologos de la vagina" (Vagina Monologues).
+In 2003, Lynch performed with actresses Alicia Mazzer and Emilia Bruzzo in the play "Monologos de la vagina" (Vagina Monologues).

-In 2004 her album "Vivo por Valeria" was released, recorded live at the Opera Theater of Buenos Aires.
-The tour to promote this album convened more than 250 thousand people in its various actions by Argentina, Chile and Uruguay.
+In 2004, Lynch released Vivo por Valeria, recorded live at the Opera Theater of Buenos Aires.
+The tour to promote this album convened more than 250,000 people in its various actions by Argentina, Chile and Uruguay.
 Also, this year called Nito Artaza to star with important figures in the show "Argentina todo un Show" with great success in their seasons of Mar del Plata and Buenos Aires.

-In 2005 she released "Nosotras", with the help of producer Roberto Livi.
+In 2005, Lynch released Nosotras, produced by Roberto Livi.

-In 2006 she played in the theater "El Nacional" Corrientes Avenue in the City of Buenos Aires the musical Victor Victoria and participated in the jury of the television reality show Singing for a Dream.
+In 2006, Lynch played in the theater "El Nacional" Corrientes Avenue in the City of Buenos Aires the musical Victor Victoria and participated in the jury of the television reality show Singing for a Dream.
 She also began developing her teaching career, with a string of musical schools located in several cities in Argentina.

-During the first half of 2007, she performed musicals by Victor Victoria in his season at the Teatro Teleton de Santiago de Chile.
+During the first half of 2007, Lynch performed musicals by Victor Victoria in his season at the Teatro Teleton de Santiago de Chile.
 In November 2007 she presented a new show in the Gran Rex theatre in Buenos Aires.